Community and Fairplex

 The Learning Centers at Fairplex

 Child Development Center at Fairplex, Career and Technical Education Center (CTEC),

 Fairtime Education and Junior Fair Board.
-TLC remains committed to its mission of improving and enhancing the educational opportunities at Fairplex and at the Los Angeles County Fair while utilizing the resources in our own backyard.
+TLC remains committed to its mission of improving and enhancing the educational opportunities at Fairplex and at the LA County Fair while utilizing the resources in our own backyard.